Author name: David L. Gray, ThM

 The Liturgical Sense of the Readings at Catholic Mass

-The Liturgy of the Catholic Mass Transforms, Empowers, and Directs Our Desires (28th Sunday of Ordinary Time - Year B)
+The Liturgy of the Catholic Mass Teaches Us to Desire More (2nd Sunday of Advent - Year C)

 Loading